nrichards/mdpicgen/README.md

 * python 3.10+
 * psd-tools 1.9
+* Pillow - image manipulation
+* mistletoe 1.3 - Markdown parsing

+## Thanks

+* Wow Python, such easy, much functionality
+* Google + Gemini AI for teaching me moar Python and helping me design the tool.
+  * Details: suggested names for this tool, wrote initial versions of many functions, introduced me to many basic packages + helped me choose 3rd party libraries, gave me sample code for each, suggested high-level project organization,

-# Development notes
+# Development

+## Future

+### Alternative image sources

-"Not fun" bits, which I plan to work on:
+"Not fun" bit about this, which I plan to work on:

 * Working with Photoshop PSD files is proving problematic due to compatibility issues.
 Everyone involved in the project does not own a license from Adobe and instead uses their own PSD editor.
 Also, the Python libraries to extract PSD data have their own issues, following Adobe's out-of-date and wrong specification, plus they are maintained by volunteers who may not have motivation to solve my particular compatibility issues.
-* Solution will be to migrate to 100% Python compositing.
+* **Solution** will be to migrate to 100% Python compositing.
 Ideas include:
   * JSON file dictating layout of named button controls
   * Layout could specify shapes and colors, e.g. "rectangle" and "orange".
 Shape drawing commands could then render the stylized shapes, and save the final image.
-  * Or, layout could use pre-built images, and specify location, image-name, and orientation.
+  * [**preferred**] Or, layout could use pre-built images, and specify location, image-name, and orientation.
 Drawing commands could render the component images by placement, and then save the final image.

+### Column two, three (etc.) image placements

+Currently, column one is the only column for image extraction and placement.
+Markdown tables can be written with, or without boundary edge markers (|), which complicates parsing.
+* **Solution**: Support arbitrary columns by leveraging [mistletoe](#requirements) to first format and normalize Markdown tables in-memory, then I may rely upon a regular table row boundary pattern and make changes, leveraging that and the non-whitespace elements to inject / update image links, preserving the original non-auto-formatted Markdown's look

+### Animated GIFs and more: press-duration visualization of buttons

+* Currently, a static PNG is generated illustrating the original Markdown documentation's chord of buttons needing pressing e.g. to initiate a feature.
+Occasionally button presses requre holding for a longer duration than just a moment, and there is no way to represent this with a static image.
+* **Idea**:
+  * Take a button sequence with `"(Long press)"` instructions and make a GIF out of it, _flashing buttons with a given timing_.
+And, take multistep sequences which involve pressing the same button multiple times, and represent those with flashing.
+Pillow library can generate GIFs from source images.
+  * A simpler approach to _statically represent the duration_, and repeated pressing, could be used.
+This could suffer from visual over-complication, becoming more distracting than educational.
+    * E.g. to illustrate this, activated buttons could also have a double-outline, or perhaps an asterisk shaped flare of rays emerging from underneath the button for long-press, and a super-script dot to indicate the number of repeated presses required.
+    * Appropriately, sheet music has the concept of [long press](https://en.wikipedia.org/wiki/Note_value) and also [repeating phrases](https://en.wikipedia.org/wiki/Repeat_sign).
+So it may be worthwhile to consider their conceits.
+  * A _combination approach_ could be used, also where the first frame of the GIF is the static image and subsequent frames flash buttons.
+This might dazzle the reader more than help.
+Though in my opinion utility of productivity is over-emphasized - the challenging [form follows function](https://en.wikipedia.org/wiki/Form_follows_function) practice, in short.